Pepsi Prebiotic Soda: Calories, Nutrition and Health Benefits

 Blood Sugar Response to Pepsi Prebiotic Soda

-Understanding how prebiotic soda affects your blood glucose helps you make informed decisions about when and how to consume it.
+Understanding how Pepsi Prebiotic Soda affects your blood glucose helps you make informed beverage choices.

 Typical Glucose Response Curve